 If this procedure is triggered by the S-EAS, the procedure is used for ACR determination.

 If this procedure is triggered by the S-EES to the associated S-EES(s), this procedure is used for the direct bundle EAS case.

+In edge node shring scenario, upon receiving request from S-EAS, the EES of the partner ECSP sends the request to the EES of the lead ECSP.

 Pre-condition: